SkretasLab/ProteoSeeker/README.md

 #### 3. Databases
 <p align="justify">The latests versions of the following databases are installed automatically by ProteoSeeker.
 To see the datatime of their collection for the evaluation of ProteoSeeker check the evaluation section.
 Only the protein database should be installed by the user, in which case he can use one of the already prepared shell scripts for installing either the nr or the Uniref50 or Uniref90 or Uniref100 databases.
 The latter files are located in the "installation" directory.
 The user should be certain that the system has enough available memory to hold the decompressed protein database that he wants to download.</p>

-1. Pfam database: Latests
+1. Pfam database: Latest - Installed automatically
-2. Swiss-Prot/UniprotKB database: Latest
+2. Swiss-Prot/UniprotKB database: Latest - Installed automatically
+3. GTDB taxonomy taxdump files: Latest - Installed automatically
+4. Kraken 2/Bracken Refseq indexes: Collection Standard-8 of 05/06/2024 - Installed automatically
+5. nr database: Latest - Installed manually

 ### Installation
 <p align="justify">Open a terminal, download the repository, extract it and move to the installation folder.
 Make sure that all shell scripts in the installation directory can be executed as programs.
 If not, change the permissions as to allow for their execution.
 The conda enviroment where the installation will take place should be activate (whether it is the base or another enviroment).
 Then run the installation script.
 Depending on your internet connection it might take from 5 to 30 minutes for the installation to be completed.
 Follow the steps below:</p>